ChrisMahlke/LiveFeedsServiceAggregator/README.md

 - Is the service (item URL) within the Live Feed valid and returning a response

   - Was there a timeout when attempting to get a response from the service
-  - How many (if any) retires did it take to receive a response
+  - How many (if any) retries did it take to receive a response
   - Was the maximum number of retries exceeded

 - Check if the service's usage statistics can be retrieved